Dancehall: Modern era: 2010—2019

 A variety of western artists have spoken of being inspired by Dancehall music, including Major Lazer, whose commercially successful singles Lean On (2015), Light It Up (2015) and Run Up (2017) all heavily rely upon dancehall music.
 Several hip-hop and R&B artists have also released material inspired by dancehall music, including Drake, who has cited Vybz Kartel as one of his "biggest inspirations."

-In 2014, Drake took an interest into Popcaan and linked him up with MixPak producer Dre Skull to release his debut album 'Where We Come From'.
-This saw huge commercial success and went on to receive a UK MOBO award for Best Reggae Album in 2015.
-The year of 2016 saw Popcaan's rival-artist Alkaline release his debut album 'New Level Unlocked' under DJ Frass Records, which topped the charts in Jamaica, as well as being well received in the US and UK.

-Popcaan and Alkaline have always been rival music artists in Jamaica and it is much debated who is the new Dancehall King, since Vybz Kartel was incarcerated in 2011.
-It has been said that Popcaan's success is largely due to early support from Vybz Kartel(KOTD) and more recent support from Drake.

-By 2016, Dancehall had re-emerged into global popularity, artists such as Alkaline, Popcaan, Masicka, Aidonia and Rygin King are known as some of the most profound and active artists of this period to date.

 Since 2017, Dancehall artists from Jamaica have been frequently collaborating with UK acts such as Chip, Stefflon Don and J Hus.
-This is well in-tune with the boost of urban acts in the UK rising up, and the re-birth of Grime in 2014.
+This is well in-tune with the boost of urban acts in the UK rising up, and the rebirth of Grime in 2014.

+There have also been prominent global collaborations with dancehall artist such as Beyoncé & Shatta Wale's "Already", Davido & Popcaan on "Story", and Stefflon Don & French Montana on "Hurtin' Me".

 In the late 2010s, a new wave of artists rose to popularity in Jamaica.
 These artists come from rural parishes, especially Montego Bay, outside of the commercial center of the Jamaican music industry.
-They are influenced by American trap music, and sometimes refer to lottery scamming in their lyrics.
-Some of the most popular artists in this style are Chronic Law, Rygin King, and Squash.
+They are influenced by American trap music and sometimes refer to lottery scamming in their lyrics.
+Some of the most popular artists in this style are Intence, Chronic Law, Rygin King, and Squash.

-The changing sounds in dancehall have largely been down to the producers behind the tracks.
-The most notable producers creating the new sound of Jamaica today are: DJ Frass, Notnice, and Lee Milla.
+The streaming era: 2020—present

+In the 2020s, Dancehall transitioned into the digital world, with platforms like YouTube, Instagram, and TikTok becoming tools for younger artists to develop more exposure for their brands.
+Skillibeng’s single "Whap Whap" ft F.S. became one of those viral songs on social media and streaming platforms, influencing dance challenges and multiple different remixes from hip-hop artists.
+Nicki Minaj would contribute appreciation to the dancehall culture, Singles like "Crocodile Teeth Remix" (with Skillibeng) and "Likkle Miss Remix" (with Skeng) entered the radar internationally.

+The genre began to influence more female artists such as Shenseea, Jada Kingdom, Stalk Ashley, and more.

+Byron Messia’s single Talibans released in January 2023 peaked at No.99 on the Billboard Hot 100.
+The song was certified gold by the British Phonographic Industry (BPI) and Music Canada (MC).
+Riddim’s reemerged into full effect in 2023 with Big Bunx Riddim by Zimi Ent and Dutty Money Riddim by Rvssian.This new era of dancehall introduced artists like Skeng, Valiant, Rajahwild, and Kraff Gad.

+Skillibeng and Shenseea were both featured on the single "Shake It to the Max (Fly)" by Moliy.
+The single went TikTok viral following a popular dance challenge, leading to the song becoming an international chart success globally peaking at No.1 on multiple weekly Billboard chart landings and certifying gold in the United Kingdom (BPI), New Zealand (RMNZ), France (SNEP) and Greece (IFPI Greece).